RetroAppleJS/RetroAppleJS.github.io/README.md

 <img src="/res/appleIIplus_bck_650.png?raw=true" width=40% align="left" />

 This is a complete AppleII+ IDE toolchain with an emulator, assembler, debugger, and reference manual bundled in one client-side JavaScript web application.
 All you need is to run _index.html_ in any browser, in other words: no need at all to deploy this code on a web-server.
-The last build can be ran directly [here](https://bright-swan-0d3fbc.netlify.app)
+The last build runs directly on [Netlify.com](https://bright-swan-0d3fbc.netlify.app)

 The idea behind this project is simple: Retrocomputing enthusiasts want to recreate their own nostalgic computer experience, with some nice twits.
 Back in 1980, a few chaps like me were passionate about coding on the Apple II+, and machine coding was the only way to get something done on a CPU that was originally designed for desktop calculators.
 Even if most computer books in those days were dreadfully printed, and contained mediocre, buggy projects, I know that he hates fanship, but Jeff Stanton was one of the rare exceptions that triggred my enthousiasm.